paszu/3DSRepo/Region-Changing.md

 7. Press Y to downgrade to the region you want to switch to
 11. If you get an error before installation, power off your 3DS by holding the power button and try again (this can take many tries)
 13. If you freeze on the "Rebooting in 10 seconds" line for longer than 10 seconds, it is safe to power off your 3DS by holding the power button
-5. Boot into arm9loaderhax Decrypt9 by holding Start
+5. Boot into arm9loaderhax GodMode9 by holding Up
-6. Go to "SysNAND Options" then "File Dump..."
-7. "Dump SecureInfo_A" to `SecureInfo_A`
+**(Be VERY careful with this tool, it can brick you if you misuse it, even with arm9loaderhax installed!)**
+14. Navigate to `SYSNAND CTRNAND` -> `rw` -> `sys`
+15. Press Y on `SecureInfo_A` to copy it
-7. Press Select on the main menu to eject your SD card
+13. Press B until you see the main menu
-8. Put your SD card in your computer, then rename `SecureInfo_A` to `SecureInfo_C` then copy it to a safe folder on your computer
-9. Delete `SecureInfo_C` from the root of your SD card
-10. Open `SecureInfo_C` on your computer using a hex editor
+11. Navigate to `SDCARD` (this can take some time to load on large SD cards, it is not frozen)
+16. Press Y to paste a copy of `SecureInfo_A`
+17. Select "Copy path(s)"
+18. Scroll down to the `SecureInfo_A` you just pasted
+19. Hold the R trigger while pressing X to rename the file
+20. Use the D-Pad to rename the file to `SecureInfo_C`, pressing A when you're done
+21. Press A on `SecureInfo_A` then select "Show in Hexeditor"
+22. Press A to continue
+23. Press A to enter edit mode
+11. Go to the beginning of line 00000100 and press A on it
+12. Hold A while pressing Up or Down on the D-Pad to edit the number
-11. Go to the beginning of line 00000100 and change the first number pair there to the following pair that corresponds to *the region you want to change to*:
+13. Change the first number pair on line 00000100 to the following pair that corresponds to *the region you want to change to*:
     - "00" : JPN
     - "01" : USA
     - "02" : EUR
-12. Save the file, then copy your edited `SecureInfo_C` to the root of your SD card
-10. Reinsert your SD card into your 3DS, then press Start to reboot and hold Up while the device boots to launch GodMode9
-**(Be VERY careful with this tool, it can brick you if you misuse it, even with arm9loaderhax installed!)**
-11. Navigate to `SDCARD`
+13. Press B to exit edit mode, then press B again to return to the directory
-12. Press Y on `SecureInfo_C` to copy it
+14. Press Y to copy `SecureInfo_C`
-13. Press B to go back to the main menu
+13. Press B to get to the main menu
 14. Navigate to `SYSNAND CTRNAND` -> `rw` -> `sys`
-15. Press Y in the folder to paste `SecureInfo_C`, overwrite any existing `SecureInfo_C` file if one exists
+15. Press Y to paste `SecureInfo_C` (overwrite any existing `SecureInfo_C` if one exists)
+17. Select "Copy path(s)"
+18. Press A to unlock SysNAND writing, then input the key combo given
+19. You should see both a `SecureInfo_A` and `SecureInfo_C` if everything was done properly. (`SecureInfo_C` is used in place of `SecureInfo_A` when using Luma3DS if it detects the file on boot)
 16. Press Start to reboot
 11. Launch the FBI which was installed via CIA earlier
 12. Navigate to the "Titles" menu